malmgrenola/rooster/README.md

 1. [CSS Validator testing style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpurple-rooster.herokuapp.com%2Fstatic%2Fcss%2Fstyles.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)
 2. [CSS Validator testing rooster.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpurple-rooster.herokuapp.com%2Fstatic%2Fcss%2Frooster.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

-CSS files passed test.
-Note that there is Bootstrap warnings.
+CSS files passed the test.
+Note that there are Bootstrap warnings.

 ### Known issues

-1. when clicking navbar and a new route is made style is flickering before landing on correct style.
+1. When clicking the navbar and a new route is made, style is flickering before landing on the correct style.
 2. ...

 ## Deployment

 Site is deployed to https://purple-rooster.herokuapp.com/ using [Heruko](https://heruko.com).

-Heruko is connected to the Github repository with automatic deploy from the branch `main`.
+Heroku is connected to the Github repository with automatic deployment from the branch `main`.
-Every push or merge to main will trigger a new deploy.
+Every push or merge to main will trigger a new deployment.

-make sure you run `pip3 freeze > requirements.txt` for all dependecies used.
+make sure you run `pip3 freeze > requirements.txt` for all dependencies used.

 ## Development